Student Research Resources

 Research Grants, Fellowships, and Scholarships

-The Dean's Office supports a number of academic grants for independent research, student initiatives, and students presenting research at conferences.
+The Office of the Provost supports a number of academic grants for independent research, student initiatives, and students presenting research at conferences.
 Colorado College also has grant opportunities available in addition to academic grants.

 For Faculty and Staff